timothyjellison/jquery-validation-plugin-tutorial/README.md

 ---

-###ignore
+###```ignore```

 Lets you specify rules to ignore.
 This can be useful if certain conditions had changed and a rule no longer needed to be validated.
 Imagine somebody clicked a checkbox specifying that they have no last name.
-The checkbox could trigger a toggleClass method that adds the class "ignoreMe" to the lastName input element, and then an ignore property in your config object would make sure the validator ignores the lastName input.
+The checkbox could trigger a toggleClass method that adds the class "ignoreMe" to the lastName input element, and then an ignore property in your options would make sure the validator ignores the lastName input.

 ```html
 <form action="#" method="GET" id="myForm">